-Columbia P&S medical students apply for a fourth year elective here.
+Columbia VP&S medical students apply for a fourth year elective here.

 Visiting students can visit the Columbia Vagelos College of Physicians and Surgeon's Web site for additional elective information.
 Interested visiting students can apply for an elective using the link below.